 You must also be aware that the vaccine protects only against strains of the flu virus that it contains.
 It does not protect against other respiratory infections such as the cold.
 Flu is often confused with cold.
 To learn more, go to the Differences between Flu and Cold page.

 The vaccine’s effectiveness depends on the following:

 The vaccine therefore does not offer 100% protection against the flu.
-The vaccine prevents the flu in about 60% of healthy people when the strains of viruses it contains correspond to strains circulating.
+The vaccine prevents the flu in about 40 to 60% of healthy people when the strains of viruses it contains correspond to strains circulating.

 In exceptional circumstances, it can happen that the strains of viruses included in the vaccine are different from the ones circulating.
 Indeed, the virus can evolve differently from what was predicted, and therefore be less effective.
 Nonetheless, the annual flu vaccine is still recommended.

 For people aged 60 and over and those with chronic illnesses, the vaccine especially help reduce the risks of complications from the flu, hospitalisation and death.

 It is recommended to vaccinate children so that they may be protected against the flu and its complications.
 If your child does not feel well the day of the vaccination, see the Conditions for Postponing Vaccination section to know if you must delay their vaccine.

 Here is some information on vaccinating children according to their age:

 It is not recommended to vaccinate children aged less than 6 months.
 Indeed, the effectiveness of the vaccine has yet to be proven for children that age.
 The vaccine is therefore not offered to them.